-The book is based on the experience of members of the Oesophageal Patients Association who typically face problems with altered taste buds, loss of appetite, weight loss, difficulty in swallowing, and/or a disrupted digestive system.
-Putting on weight is sometimes a distant aspiration rather than a problem (except for the wardrobe), so a great deal of the orthodox dietary and nutrition advice seems to be the opposite of what we need.
-Some of the recipes are favourites for those whose surgery was a number of years ago, but they have been included notwithstanding that some people may not feel able to cope with them at the moment.
-Things to look forward to, perhaps!
+The recipes in this book are based on the experiences of the members of the Oesophageal Patients Association (OPA) who typically face problems with altered taste, a loss of appetite, weight loss, difficulty in swallowing and/or a disrupted digestive system.
+Some of the recipes are favourites for those who underwent surgery many years ago.
+They have been included, as although you may not be able to manage them at the moment, they they may give you something to look forward to and enjoy in the future.